rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 In addition to these recordings, a "dough mode" was also recorded which is mentioned in the endurance profile in @endurancemotorload.
 For this mode, instead of 1000 gms of water, 800 grams of pizza dough was used.
 The dough was kneaded for 30 seconds using the "Pizzateig" recipe from Cookidoo#super(sym.trademark.registered) @cookidoo_pizzateig_recipe.
 In this mode, the blade alternates between clockwise and counter-clockwise rotations with one-second stops between direction changes.
 This creates strong, low frequency forces when the blade encounters dough resistance.

-Two shock events were recorded to set reference limits for validating the accelerated test profiles later.
-These events represent severe operating conditions that create different types of vibration:
+One shock event was recorded to set reference limits for validating the accelerated test profiles later.
+This event represents a severe operating condition that creates transient impact loads:

-- Ice and strawberry crushing: 200 grams ice and 500 grams frozen strawberries processed for 30 seconds at Speed 7, based on the "Strawberry Margarita" recipe.
-This produces sharp impact forces across many frequencies as the blade hits frozen pieces.
 - Cheese block blending: Two 200‑gram Grana Padano blocks processed for 30 seconds in "Blend" mode at Speed 8, from the "Rosmarin‑Parmesan Waffeln" recipe.
 This generates high‑frequency vibrations from blade strikes on hard cheese.

-[INSERT SHOCK EVENT IMAGES]

 These recordings define the life cycle of the device by capturing the full range of operational vibration environments.
 They form the basis for calculating fatigue damage and deriving accelerated test profiles.
-The shock events are used to ensure that accelerated test conditions stay within realistic limits.
+The shock event is used to ensure that accelerated test conditions stay within realistic limits.

-== Signal Processing and Spectral Synthesis
+= Signal Processing and Spectral Synthesis

 Because three sensors record along three orthogonal axes, nine accelerated profiles are produced (one per sensor‑axis channel).
 The code was written to do the following,